zs144/ml-course-auto-grader/README.md

 ## Memo

-Give students some sample data and an expected ROC curve for them to debug their code
+Give students some sample data and an expected ROC curve for them to debug their code.

+Students will be given a Jupyter notebook, a samll sample data, the complete training data, and a `student-utils.py` scripts for them to implement the utility functions.